dotnet/dotnet-docker/samples/complexapp/README.md

 It is possible to run tests as part of `docker build`.
 This approach can be useful if you want `docker build` to fail if your tests fail.
 It is not generally recommended, as will be described later in this section.

-This approach is can be implemented by the following pattern.
-It is not included in the sample Dockerfile because it is not the recommended approach
+This approach can be implemented by the following pattern.
+It is not included in the sample Dockerfile because it is not the recommended approach.

 ```Dockerfile
 WORKDIR /source/tests